Academic dress of the University of Dublin: Undergraduates

 Commoners (i.e. those not otherwise classified, including Pensioners (those who pay fees)) wear a gown that is now very rarely seen.
 It consists of a short, sleeveless gown [u8] made of black shtuff stuff with a flap collar.
 It is similar in shape to the Oxford Advanced Students' gown [u5], but it reaches down as far as the knees, and the "streamers" over the arm are wider and reach only as far as the elbow.
 It has distinctive decoration: three rows of tassels are found on the flap above each armhole, with another three rows below, and a nine-inch slit upwards from the back midline hem.
 The streamers may be considered the remnants of closed sleeves, as can still be seen on the laced gowns of the higher faculties.

 Scholars (both those on the Foundation and non-Foundation) wear the same gown as bachelors.

 Fellow Commoners / Nobles; these were historically enrolled in a special, shorter, intensive course (three years as opposed to four, as they did not want to neglect their estates for too long) and had a particular gown.
 This was embellished with gold tassels, etc.

 Sizars/ Exhibitioners: A Sizar was a poor student, the son of poor parents, often of clergy.

 From the writings of William Howitt about Goldsmith, 1847 – "The sizer wears a black gown of coarse stuff without sleeves, a plain black cloth cap without a tassel, and dines at the fellows' table after they have retired.
 It was at that period far worse; they wore red caps to distinguish them, and were compelled to perform derogatory offices; to sweep the courts in the morning, carry up the dishes from the kitchen to the fellows' table, and wait in the hall till they had dined."
 A distinct gown for Sizars/ Exhibitioners is no longer worn, and they currently wear the Commoners gown, when required or desired.

 In addition to undergraduate use, the undergraduate gown is worn as the prescribed academic dress for the conferral of undergraduate diplomas, with an epitoge.

 Bachelors

 These wear a clerical-type gown [b10] of black Irish Russell cord, in the Oxford BA shape [b1] but with shorter sleeves.
 It has no collar, but instead has the voluminous material of its back and the open bell-shaped sleeves gathered into a yoke.

 Masters

 The master's gown design used at Dublin [m3], illustrating the deep crescentic cut in the sleeve end.

-Masters wear a gown [m3] in black cloth, silk or poplin, similar to the Oxford MA shape [m1] but with a very high cresentic cut in the sleeves giving a deep blunt point to the bases, and with a cord and button on the yoke.
+Masters wear a gown [m3] in black cloth, silk or poplin, similar to the Oxford MA shape [m1] but with a very high crescentic cut in the sleeves giving a deep blunt point to the bases, and with a cord and button on the yoke.